 Who Are We

-As the owner of White Glove Fans, I enjoy restoring fans when I'm not at work or spending time with my beautiful wife, Shanna.
-My background is in mechanical engineering and product development and I've spent the last eight years working full time on a manufacturing venture.
-My favorite fans are GE fans and I have a passion for glass-smooth paint and gold pin stripes.
+As the owner of White Glove Fans, I enjoy restoring fans when I'm not at work.
+My background is in mechanical engineering and product development and I've spent the last 15 years working full time on a manufacturing venture.
+My favorite fans are GE fans and I have a passion for glass-smooth paint and gold pin-stripes.
 There is nothing I enjoy more than picking up a fan that's mostly gone and restoring it to well beyond its former glory.

 I have been a certified aircraft mechanic for over twelve years.
 During this time, I have gained extensive knowledge in several separate fields including electrical, hydraulic, pneumatic, fluid, paint, and power plant systems.
 As a former aircraft maintenance supervisor, I became an expert at quality control and inspection by overseeing overall employee production.
 I have been interested in antiques ever since I was a child and began restoring them around the age of 10.
 Over the years, I discovered restoring and collecting fans to be my true calling in the antique world.
 I am now dedicated to restoring fans to perfection full time.
 My favorite fan is the Thomas Edison glass backed iron clad.